omahs/imx-docs/docs/main/guides/integrate-your-application/account-management.md

 const address = localStorage.getItem('WALLET_ADDRESS');
 ```
 ## Disconnect wallet
-Tracking the user’s connection to Immutable X should be performed by checking the user’s session.
+Tracking the user’s connection to ImmutableX should be performed by checking the user’s session.
 If the user’s session no longer contains the connection data, the setup function should be called again.
 With this pattern, disconnecting the wallet is done by removing the user’s address from the session.
 If using the local storage technique, use the following:
 ```javascript
 localStorage.removeItem('WALLET_ADDRESS');
 ```